AYDOAI/aydo-koii-myst-task/README.md

 5. **Distribution** (`src/task/4-distribution.ts`): Calculates and distributes rewards.
 6. **Custom Routes** (`src/task/5-routes.ts`): (Optional) Add custom HTTP endpoints.

+## Reward Distribution

+- In each round, all eligible participants share the reward equally.
+- The reward token is **KOII**.
+- Additionally, for running a Myst Node, you receive **MYST** token rewards to the same `BENEFICIARY_WALLET` (ERC-20 Polygon-compatible address).

 ## Myst Pod REST API

 The pod exposes the following endpoints (see [pod repo](https://github.com/AYDOAI/aydo-koii-myst-pod)):